-From the castle, stroll clockwise along the water’s edge, admiring the endless sea views.
+From the castle, stroll clockwise along the water’s edge, admiring the endless Ionian Sea views.
 Pass the port filled with fishing boats and notice the fisherman working on their boats.
 The thriving little port is evidence that Gallipoli is still very much a fishing town!

 The Chiesa di San Domenico al Rosario was built in the 17th century facing the sea.
-The facade was constructed using the local carparo stone.
+The façade was constructed using Italian carparo stone.

 Parts of the Chiesa di San Francesco d’Assisi date back to the 13th century, but it was renovated in the 17th and 18th centuries.